-We have audited the financial statements of Polarean Imaging plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 December 2019, which comprise:
+We have audited the financial statements of Polarean Imaging plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 December 2021, which comprise:

-- the Group statement of comprehensive income for the year ended 31 December 2019; - the Group and parent company statements of financial position as at 31 December 2019; - the Group and parent company statements of cash flows for the year then ended; - the Group and parent company statements of changes in equity for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.
+- the Group statement of comprehensive income for the year ended 31 December 2021; - the Group and parent company statements of financial position as at 31 December 2021; - the Group and parent company statements of changes in equity for the year then ended; - the Group and parent company statements of cash flows for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK adopted International Accounting Standards (IFRS) and, as regards the parent company, as applied in accordance with the provisions of the Companies Act 2006.